Polje: Geology

 Prominent karst poljes are Livanjsko polje (about 60 km long and 7 km wide), Glamočko Polje, Grahovsko Polje, Drvarsko Polje, Duvanjsko Polje, Kupreška Visoravan (Kupres Highlands), Popovo Polje, Dabarsko Polje, Nevesinjsko Polje and Gatačko Polje in Bosnia and Herzegovina; Logatec, Planina, and Cerknica Polje in Slovenia; Grahovsko Polje and Nikšićko Polje in Montenegro; Ličko Polje and Krbava in Lika, Croatia; Begovo Pole in North Macedonia and Odorovsko polje.

 In Portugal, the town of Minde is located in a landscape of intensive karst.
 In the summer the polje is fertile fields, in winter, in case of heavy rain, a temporary lake.

 The former Lake Copais in Boeotia, Greece, fed subterranean channels (some artificial) until a 1957 land reclamation project drained it completely.

 Etymology

 In its original languages, the word is synonymous with interior valley.
 The word polje itself is of Slavic origin (best known as the root for the country Poland, Polska, from the Polish word pole 'field').
 English borrowed polje from Slovene or Serbo-Croatian (/sh/).
-The equivalent in neighbouring Macedonian and Bulgarian is pole (поле), and in Russian it is polye (поле).
-As a borrowing, apart from English it can be found in a number of languages including: French, German, Greek, Italian, Spanish and Turkish (which uses polye).